gbv/pica-patch/specification.md

 This document is managed in a git repository at <https://github.com/gbv/pica-patch>.

+* 2023-01-23: Typos, layout and clarify idempotency of patching.
 * 2022-12-20: Published revised version at <https://format.gbv.de/pica/patch/specification>
 * 2022-09-14: First English version, shared after CBS partner meeting